theimowski/master-thesis/docs/section-paradigms.md

 Tail recursion prevents from stack overflow when invoking recursive calls by avoiding unnecessary stack frame allocation.
 This is achievable when the recursively-invoked function is the last invoked operation and does not need to return back to the caller {{{petricek2009real}}}.
 F# does support tail recursion mechanism, however the last-operation precaution has to be made for the mechanism to be used by compiler.
+For the sake of simplicity of presented examples of recursive functions, none of them is implemented in tail-recursive manner.

 Listing {{funrecursion}} presents a recursive `product` function, which computes the product for a given list of numbers.
 Based on the length of `elements` list (with help of pattern matching), the `product` function either returns neutral element for multiplication (`1`) or invokes itself recursively with the tail of the list.
 Pattern matching case in line 4 splits the non-empty list into `head` - first element of the list, and `tail` - the rest of the elements in list.
-It is worth noting that the `product` function as defined in listing {{funrecursion}} is not tail-recursive, however with a bit of effort (for example by using technique called accumulator) it could become so.
+As stated above, `product` function defined in listing {{funrecursion}} is not tail-recursive, however with a bit of effort (for example by using technique called accumulator) it could become so.

 ```xxx
 {FSharp]{Recursion}{funrecursion}